ethauvin/dcat/README.md

 ## Differences from [GNU cat](https://www.gnu.org/software/coreutils/manual/html_node/cat-invocation.html#cat-invocation)
   - No binary file support.
   - A line is considered terminated by either a `CR` (carriage return), a `LF` (line feed), a `CR+LF` sequence (DOS line ending).
+  - A line ending is automatically appended to the last line of any read file.
-  - The non-printing `M-^?` notation is always used for unicode characters.
+  - The `U+` notation is used instead of `M-` for non-printing characters.